ramperaj/wellcoaches-feedback-assistant/personalized-plan-guide.md

 ---

 ## Long Output & Chunking

+*How to deliver the plan in parts if it’s lengthy.*

 When the plan is long, split into labeled parts and end each with:
 **“Reply ‘more’ to continue the plan.”**